kudobuilder/kudo/keps/0032-community-repository-management.md

 Currently, every operator package in the community repository is provided from the `kudobuilder/operators` Git repository.
 This Git repository contains package definitions, documentation and sometimes tests for each operator.
 While it is convenient, to have this all in a single repository, this is challenging for larger or third-party operators:

-- Large operators usually provide own Docker images and/or additional dependencies.
-These have to be build, tested and deployed.
+- Large operators usually provide their own Docker images and/or additional dependencies.
+These have to be built, tested and deployed.
 The tools for this can't be provided by `kudobuilder/operators`.
 - Some operator tests cannot be covered by the test tooling provided in `kudobuilder/operators` making it necessary to host the tests in a separate Git repository.
 - Providing multiple versions of an operator is only possible by using separate folders.
 Teams developing operators might prefer different workflows (e.g. Git tags)